damienbod/Hostedblazor8MeID/README.md

-# Hosted Blazor .NET 8 AAD
+# Hosted Blazor .NET 8 application using Azure AD

-A first look at Blazor and .NET 8
+A first look at Blazor and .NET 8 secured with Azure AD

 ## Links